 Industry safety, specifically within the power sector, is a growing point of focus in China, especially given the country’s overall industrial safety record.
 An increase in incident frequency, together with a more comprehensive reporting system by the government and company transparancy, has led to the need for a higher level of safety standards in recent years.

 In June 2020, safety authorities suspended operations at a number of coal mines in China’s Shaanxi province for serious safety violations.
 The inspection followed the death of seven miners who were killed due to a collapse, and countless other breaches in safety standards, including gas-related hazards and dropped object risks.
-Of the 22 mines that were forced to shut down, 16 were ordered to close for 7-60 days.
+Of the 22 mines that were forced to shut down, 16 were ordered to close for between 7 to 60 days.
 In total, the affected sites also had to pay fines of $3.81 million USD.

 This is not an issue isolated to mine sites; safety is a serious issue across all industries throughout China.
 The increased number of incidents, together with the repercussions – both financial and reputational – have led to an increase in safety practices, higher standards, and widespread availability of safety products.
 Unfortunately, many of the solutions available in China sacrifice integrity for price.
 Cheaper solutions to dropped object hazards, for example, are especially detrimental, as they give the impression of ensuring equipment and personnel are safe from drops, and yet do not provide the security they claim.

 Many Chinese companies have tightened their safety practices and upped their standards, but the availability of uncertified, untested drops prevention solutions can create more risks than ever.
 It is China’s long-standing habit of poor incident reporting that hides what a threat items or fixtures falling from height pose, and the damage, injuries – and even fatalities – they can cause.